qq456cvb/AAE/README.md

 # AAE
 This repo implements the adversarial autoencoders (https://arxiv.org/pdf/1511.05644.pdf), and reproduced the paper's results on MNIST.
+One difference is that I used Wasserstein distance instead of naive GAN loss.

 # Results
 ## VAE